- Home

 It is a serious breach of this policy, if an individual continues working with children if they have been charged or convicted of a crime that would make them ineligible to be granted a working with children clearance (or equivalent).

-We expect the JAG people understand that their continued participation in our organisation is based on the outcomes of these ongoing and continuous screening requirements.
+We expect the JAG people to understand that their continued participation in our organisation is based on the outcomes of these ongoing and continuous screening requirements.

-3.7 Training, support and awareness
+3.7.
+Training, support and awareness

 All JAG people will be provided with training, support and awareness resources that enable them to understand the signs of child abuse, neglect, exploitation and/or family violence and feel confident and safe to take the appropriate and effective action.